frankwallis/gulp-bintray/README.md

 gulp-bintray
 ============

-gulp task to upload files to bintray
+A gulp task for uploading files to Bintray

 example usage:
 ```javascript